 - Issue #3: Lack of will to end/overcome these feelings

 Notice, I’ve broken them down to three different things.
 This is an important first step… because if you lump them all together instead of dealing with each of them as separate issues, you run the risk of finding yourself in a state of overwhelm.
 And right now, overwhelm is not your friend.
 So now that we’ve put them into proper perspective, let’s deal with each one on an individual basis.
 Ready?
 Let’s go.

-Here's the thing.
-Healing a hurt and learning how to live with hurt is not the same thing.
-And many people assume that it is.
-They mistake “suppressing” for “releasing”, and they mistakenly assume that as long as they take certain steps to “protect themselves from future pain,” that means they have successfully dealt with the pain.
-And yet, oftentimes, nothing could be further from the truth.
+Here’s the thing.
+Healing the hurt and learning how to live with hurt is not the same thing, but many people assume that it is.
+They mistake “suppressing” for “releasing”, and they mistakenly assume that as long as they take certain steps to “protect themselves from future pain”, that means they have successfully dealt with the pain.
+And yet oftentimes, nothing could be further from the truth.